✂️ Segmentation¶

 -

-GeoSURGE introduces hierarchical geographic embeddings and a semantic fusion module, framing global image geo-localization as a matching problem between visual representations and learned geographic representations.
-The method achieves state-of-the-art performance on 22 out of 25 metrics across 5 benchmarks.
+GeoSURGE proposes hierarchical geographic embeddings and a semantic fusion module, modeling the global image geo-localization problem as a matching task between visual representations and learned geographic representations.
+It achieves SOTA on 22 out of 25 metrics across 5 benchmarks.

 - GKD: Generalizable Knowledge Distillation from Vision Foundation Models for Semantic Segmentation